international-dance/ID/STYLEGUIDE.md

 ## 3. Color Palette

 The primary colors for "international.dance" are black and white.
 The colors we have used between vary greatly and are subject to change.
+Ensure sufficient contrast between text and background colors to meet  [**WCAG 2.1 AA**](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.1) standards (see [Accessibility](#accessibility) below).

-Following accessibility contrast ratios is a hard requirement for relevent content (see [Accessibility](#accessibility)).
-Below are their representations in various color formats:
+Representations in various color formats:

 <table>
   <tr style="background-color: #000000; color: #FFFFFF;">